Write For Us

 Another example of BYOM Activity, is the approach of tackling the problem from both angles, simultaneously, coupled with the introspection by the student on how the problem was solved.

-It sounds simple, but what about the results?
-How do students who learn this way compare to those who studied mathematics the traditional way?
-According to statistics gathered by the center "School 2000", which prepares teachers to work according to the Peterson method, children show promising results in the final exams.
+According to statistics from the Center "School 2000," it trains teachers to use the Peterson method.
+Children taught this way show good results on final exams.
 For fourth-graders, the success rates were from 82% to 100%.
 For school children who took the standardized test, 71% to 85% scored above average.
 Many participants in Math Olympiads at various levels studied in elementary or high school using Peterson's textbooks.
 For example, more than half of its members studied in a Peterson program on the Russian National Math Team.

 What do parents say?